apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

     api_domain="apigee.net"
 ```

-### Deploy the user-mgmt-v1 project
+### Deploy the user-mgmt-v1 bundle

-This project does not require any configuration.
+This bundle does not require any configuration.
 Just deploy it:

-1. CD to the root directory of the `user-mgmt-v1` project: `user-mgmt-v1`.
+1. CD to the root directory of the `user-mgmt-v1` bundle: `user-mgmt-v1`.
 2. Execute: `./deploy.sh`

-### Configure and deploy the oauth2 project
+### Configure and deploy the oauth2 bundle

-This project requires a small configuration, and it also requires that these entities be created on Apigee Edge: a developer, a product, and a developer app.
+This bundle requires a small configuration, and it also requires that these entities be created on Apigee Edge: a developer, a product, and a developer app.
 We have a script that will create these automatically for you.
-These must be in place before you deploy the project.
+These must be in place before you deploy the bundle.

 Here are the steps:

-**Configure the oauth2 project:**
+**Configure the oauth2 bundle:**

 1. Open  `oauth2/apiproxy/resources/jsc/build_login_url.js`.